Weaving Tides is a gorgeous knitted adventure with a free demo

-Weaving Tides is an adventure puzzle game set in a world made completely from fabric and textile.
+Weaving Tides is an adventure puzzle game set in a world that looks like it was made from fabric and textile.
 On the back of a flying dragon, you can explore the magical woven landscape using different stitching techniques to solve puzzles as you go.

 The developers, Follow the Feathers, have launched a Kickstarter asking for $18,000 / £15,000 / by the end of May, and have released a short demo on Itch.io as part of its campaign.
 The demo tasks you with flying around and repairing the rips and tears in the world using your dragon's weaving ability.